python/devguide/garbage_collector.rst

 available; while on a 64-bit architecture, a word is 64 bits word = 8 bytes, so word-aligned addresses end in ``000``, leaving the last 3 bits available.

-The CPython GC makes use of two fat pointers:
+The CPython GC makes use of two fat pointers that corresponds to the extra fields of ``PyGC_Head`` discussed in the `Memory layout and object structure`_ section:

   .. warning::